leonardt/fault/doc/actions.md

 `format_str` allows for user-specified formatting of the printed output (similar to `printf` format strings).

 ## WrappedVerilogInternalPort
-Fault has primitive support for working with internal verilog signals.
+Fault has primitive support for working with internal verilog signals using the `verilator` target.
+Note that this has only been tested using verilator version 4.008 (we've seen issues using 3.856 which is installed by default using apt on Ubuntu 14.04).

 Suppose you had a file `simple_alu.v`.
 Notice that the desired internal signals, `ConfigReg->Q` and `SimpleALU->opcode` are marked with a comment